uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

 - you may not be able to publish derivative work based on somebody else's code or even your own code (e.g. after changing jobs)

-This means that **clarifying license terms is essential for derivative work based on your research to be even publishable**.
+This means that **clarifying terms of use is essential for derivative work based on your research to be even publishable**.
 Choosing an open source license can also be good insurance for you against being locked out of your own code after changing affiliation/group or job.